zcwilt/rest-api/docs/queryparserwhere.rst

 Where Between Clauses
 ---------------------

-Where In clauses take the form of
+Where Between clauses take the form of

 ::